 - The Clinical Trial Application and associated documents (including the protocol, investigator brochure, informed consent form, and sponsor and institutional declarations), as well as all documentation provided to the CONEP/CEP System, must be translated into Portuguese

-- The Principal Investigator (PI) is responsible for submitting an application via the online Plataforma Brasil to respective Institutional EC (CEP), and, if applicable, to the National Commission for Ethics in Research (Comissão Nacional de Ética em Pesquisa) (CONEP)
+- The Principal Investigator (PI) is responsible for submitting an application via the online Plataforma Brasil to the respective Institutional EC (CEP), and, if applicable, to the National Commission for Ethics in Research (Comissão Nacional de Ética em Pesquisa) (CONEP)

-- For multicenter clinical trial, the principal investigator (PI) shall submit a list of the participating institutions and the associated protocols as part of the research protocol package sent to the CEP for review.
+- For the multicenter clinical trial, the principal investigator (PI) shall submit a list of the participating institutions and the associated protocols as part of the research protocol package sent to the CEP for review.

 - The CEP will review the protocol documentation for completeness which should be accomplished within 10 days following submission and shall issue an initial report 30 days from the date the protocol documents are fully accepted for review.

 - CONEP (for which sponsorship or coordination originate outside of Brazil) must also review applications and shall issue its initial report for this additional review within 60 days from the date the documentation was accepted.

 - Clinical Research Coordination on Drugs and Biologicals (Coordenação de Pesquisa Clínica em Medicamentos e Produtos Biológicos (COPEC) at ANVISA’s office is responsible for conducting the review of clinical trial applications.